raysan5/challenges/01_challenge_blocks/README.md

 ## Introduction
 In this challenge we will implement a Blocks game similar to the well-known game [Arkanoid](https://en.wikipedia.org/wiki/Arkanoid) (Taito, 1986).
 Along this process we will learn how the videogames life cycle works, how to manage the window and player inputs, and how to draw some graphics on screen.

+**NOTE:** All code provided is in C language for simplicity and clearness but it's up to the student to use more complex C++ code structures (OOP) if desired.

 **Learning Outcomes:**
  - raylib functionality and possibilities
  - Videogame life cycle (Init -> Update -> Draw -> DeInit)